 To Connect the Direct Wired Thermostat Kit to the Control Box on the Heater:

-- 1. The installation and wiring of a thermostat must be done by an electrician or someone properly qualified. - 2.
+- 1. The installation and wiring of a thermostat must be done by an authorized electrician. - 2.
 The thermostat cordset must use a minimum of 18 gauge wire consisting of a hot lead, neutral lead, and a ground lead.